sww1235/Ideas-for-my-computing-systems/general-ideas.md

 ~~Recompile kernal on each machine once image is cloned based on hardware to slim down kernal~~

-Use powerful build machine to compile linux kernels and other necessary software for each architecture/machine.
-This machine will start out using a prebuilt distro and potenitlally change to a custom image later.
+Use powerful build machine to compile/crosscompile custom linux kernels and other necessary software for each architecture/machine.
+This machine will start out using a prebuilt distro and potentially change to a custom image later.